 A tumor that is easily removed with surgery, such as those located in an arm or leg

 A localized tumor that has not spread

 Certain genetic changes

 Information about the cancer’s stage and grade will help the doctor recommend a specific treatment plan.
 The next section in this guide is Treatment Options.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.